QuikTrip expected to break ground in December - Shelby County Reporter

 The property also contains several out parcels for additional development, but there are currently no plans for those parcels, Pappas said.
 An exact opening date for the store has not been announced; however, it is expected to open before the end of 2021.

-“We’re excited about that,” said Calera Mayor John Graham about the new development along Exit 231.
+“We’re excited about that,” said Calera Mayor Jon Graham about the new development along Exit 231.

 He said the station will include a convenience store and will offer diesel fuel for trucking, as well as restrooms and vending.